Table of Content

-What stresses a youth?
+What Stresses a Youth?

 But the truth is, adolescence is an incredibly stressful time of life.
 Teenagers experience a myriad of different issues resulting in stress.
-Teen stressors appear insignificant to parents only because they're looking at these problems with an adult mind. youth, however, are getting a hang of handling life issues, which impact their mental and physical health as well.
+Their stressors appear insignificant to parents only because they're looking at these problems with an adult mind.
+The youth, however, are getting a hang of handling life issues, which impact their mental and physical health as well.

 The first step in stress management is identifying the stressful life events that cause them.

-- High expectations of parents often turn out to be a hurdle in teenagers’ life.
+High expectations of parents often turn out to be a hurdle in teenagers’ life.
 Out of love, parents want their youth to excel in everything.
-While the idea is nice, it certainly is, an unrealistic expectation.
+While the idea is nice, it certainly is an unrealistic expectation.

-Pressures of social life:
+Pressures of social life

 Social roles or relations become an important part of a teen’s life.